rchau0623/Stwickers/README.md

 - Understanding separation of concerns, (for example, don't have "dumb" child components making API calls that change the overall data of the application, in this contrived example where we're not using a data store, you'd want to pass that data down via `props`.)

 #### User Interface Specifications
-For this online storefront, we'll be creating the equivalent of a Single Page Application, but with Gatsby.
+For this online storefront, we'll be creating a Single Page Application with Gatsby.
 Luckily, GatsbyJS makes this pretty easy and doesn't force you to set up `react-router`.
 You'll be using modules like `gatsby-link`  to navigate between pages.

 <img src="https://s3.us-east-2.amazonaws.com/klyxxpublicassets/CheckoutWindow.png"></img>

 Above, you can see the (very basic) outline for your interface.
-Your GatsbyJS site will have 3 necessary pages:
+Your GatsbyJS site will have 3 necessary pages, the rest of the layout (that is to say the navbar) should be contained in the Gatsby layout file:
 - `Home`:
 	-  The main functionality is just so the user can see all the product offerings.
 	- On start up, you'll send a `GET` request to your server to display all the items.